freetonik/Quantum-Computing-For-Software-Engineers/book.md

 ![](images/bloch_sphere_0.png)

-The Hadamard gate rotates the qubit so that it points onto the equator.
-The blue line signifies the trajectory or the path of that rotation across the surface of the sphere:
+The Hadamard gate rotates the qubit so that it points onto the equator:

 ![](images/bloch_sphere_hadamard.png)